How to Protect a Wood Floor During Renovation

 • If the hardwood floors were recently refinished, try attaching the tape to the baseboard instead.
 Otherwise, blue painter's tape is safe to use directly on the flooring.

-• Apply the tape to the threshold with a plastic film or use a sticky mat to prevent mud from coming into the house.
+• Apply the tape to the threshold with a plastic film to prevent mud from coming into the house.

 • Use the tape to keep debris away from any area in the room, including the trim and doorway.